MickyDNet/live-fortnite-discord-bot/README.md

      * This bot was originally made for one of my discords.. so some of the code is an inside joke/meme.
 * There is a delay between my game and the bot.
   * There is nothing I can do about this, Fortnite has a delay on the file the bot reads it from.
+* `Unhandled errors` when not in game.
+These will most likely be fixed in a later build.

 # Need any help?
 Join my `empty` Discord ;) https://discord.gg/wkdmu4g